Born Again Tour: Staging

 Photos of the Born Again tour show that at least some of the stones were present on stage.

 The tour's early stages featured a dwarf, dressed to look like the demon-infant from the album cover.

-The dimension problems and use of dwarfs bear strong similarities to the infamous Stonehenge scene in the movie This Is Spinal Tap, released a year after Sabbath's tour.
+The dimension problems and use of dwarfs bear strong similarities to the infamous Stonehenge scene in the movie This Is Spinal Tap, released a year after Sabbath's tour but filmed a year beforehand in 1982.
 "It was great when I saw that film, though," recalled Butler, "because it was at the end of that tour with Gillan… I thought they'd had a spy with us or something – it was so like us."